baijian/zmq-clj/doc/intro.md

 ## Concurrent Programming

-Clojure is designed for concurrentcy.
+Clojure is designed for concurrent.
 Clojure simplifies multi-threaded programming in serveral ways.
 Because the core data structures are immutable, they can be shared readily between threads.